sylvestermoyo-z/umoja/README.md

 **Unified Microbial Omics for Joint AMR Analysis — Bloodstream Infection (BSI) pipeline**

 Umoja is a standards-driven, offline-capable Snakemake workflow that harmonizes best-in-class bacterial WGS tools to produce reproducible BSI genomics outputs across labs and countries.

+The design of the pipeline has tried to consider low resource settings where computational resources may be minimal

 ## Why UMOJA?
 - **BSI-focused:** routes common BSI pathogens through organism-aware modules.